AscentTracker/AsTra/tools/README.md

 *Tools provided*:

 - _getnew_: shell program to fetch new files from SD card, runs _adastra_
-- _adastra_: Perl program to process CSV files to WWW reports
+- _adastra_: Perl program to process CSV files to logs and WWW reports
+- _stats_: Perl program to calculate montly and yearly statistics for every climber
-- _publish_: shell program for publishing the results
+- _publish_: shell program for publishing the results, runs stats first
 - _setloc_: Perl program to set JSON location field in CSV files

 Install